arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 #### Modbus TCP Master Opta™

-To set the Opta™ as a Modbus TCP Master, you will need to go to the 'Ethernet' tab under the 'Resources' panel in PLC IDE and check the 'Modbus TCP Master' option.
-As explained previously [here](#modbus-tcp-master-client-and-server-slave-mode), the Opta™ will be assigned as a Master.
+To set Opta™ as a Modbus TCP Master, you will need to go to the 'Ethernet' tab under the 'Resources' panel in PLC IDE and check the 'Modbus TCP Master' option.
+As explained previously [here](#modbus-tcp-master-client-and-server-slave-mode), Opta™ will be assigned as a Master.
 Do not to worry about the greyed-out option for Slave.

 A Modbus node needs to be added to set parameters to establish communication with the previously configured Modbus TCP Slave Opta™.
 Right-clicking on the 'Ethernet' tab under the 'Resources' panel, the 'Add' option will appear.
 Choose this option to add a 'Generic Modbus' node.
 The properties for the node for this example project are the following parameters: